 Helping the Organization Understand What They Are

-How to Hire an Evangelist
+How to Hire a Tech Evangelist

-Measure of “Share of Voice” on a particular topic area.
+- Measure of “share of voice” on a particular topic area.
 Watch this measure over monthly intervals to see percentage increase.

-Traffic to evangelist-authored blog posts
+- Traffic to evangelist-authored blog posts

-Create a unique URL for all of the evangelist social shares.
+- Create a unique URL for all of the evangelist social shares.
 For example, a tweet about a landing page should have a unique URL just for the evangelist.

 They Are Not Just Figureheads

 Ultimately, everyone in an organization should be a promoter.
 It is limiting to isolate it to one person.
-Sometimes it’s the evangelist’s job to orchestrate this activity.
-Not only to create awareness, but also to amplify the success and interest you already have.
+Sometimes it’s the evangelist’s job to orchestrate this activity – not only to create awareness, but also to amplify the success and interest you already have.

-This means that the evangelist should not be too prideful about their role in the public, and be willing to help everyone communicate, and get excited about the message and value proposition.
+This means that the evangelist should not be too prideful about their role in the public, be willing to help everyone communicate, and get excited about the message and value proposition.